kyle-n/OnPasteboardChange/README.md

 # OnPasteboardChange

-A SwiftUI View modifier for UIKit and AppKit that runs whenever the pasteboard changes.
+A SwiftUI View modifier that triggers a callback whenever the pasteboard changes.
+Works with UIKit and AppKit - perfect for cross-platform SwiftUI projects.

 ## Installation